tylerharter/cs301-projects/spring19/p8/stage1.md

   "tt0313542": "Runaway Jury"
 }
 ```
-While solving for the project, don't use the toy dataset.

-#### Question 1

-Find out the corresponding value for the key **nm0000233** while using the newly built dictionary.

-#### Question 2

-Build a dictionary uses the names as keys and the IDs as corresponding values.
-Use this dictionary to find out the ID for **John Cusack**.

-### Step 3: List of dictionaries
+The following questions pertain to `small_mapping.csv` and
+`small_movies.csv`, unless otherwise specified.

+---

+## Question 1: what is returned by your `get_mapping("small_mapping.csv")` function?

+In addition to displaying the result in the `Out [N]` area, keep the
+result in a variable for use in subsequent questions.

+## Question 2: what is the value associated with the key "tt0313542"?

+Use the dictionary returned earlier.
+Do not call `get_mapping` a
+second time (that would be inneficient).

+## Question 3: what are the values in the mapping associated with keys beginning with "tt"?

+Answer with a Python list.

+## Question 4: which keys in the mapping map to people with a first name of "Gary"?

+Answer with a Python list.

+---

-Build a function that takes ```movies.csv``` as an input argument and returns a list of dictionaries where each dictionary represents a movie as follows:
+Build a function that takes a path to a movies CSV (e.g.,
+"small_movies.csv" or "movies.csv") as an parameter and returns a list
+of dictionaries where each dictionary represents a movie as follows:

 ```python
 {